MediaCityUK: NEP Connect / SIS LIVE

 Satellite Information Services (SIS), later known as SIS LIVE, has occupied an office at The Pie Factory since 2006 and in 2010 formed a joint venture with Peel to manage the studios.
 In 2011 SIS announced it would move its headquarters from London and awarded a £3 million contract to S3 Satcom and SATCOM Technologies for the provision of a nine earth station broadcast teleport on Trafford Wharf.
 SIS announced the launch of its teleport in July 2012 and opened offices in the Blue Tower a month later.

 In October 2018, SIS LIVE was taken over by NEP Group, who rebranded the firm to 'NEP Connect' and have continued to operate their facilities at MediaCityUK.

 University of Salford

 The University of Salford moved its media-related teaching and research to the MediaCityUK site in October 2011.
 The move will controversially cost the university more than £2.25 million in rent per annum until 2020.

-Dock10
+dock10

-Dock10 is a television facility owner and media services company, located within MediaCityUK, Salford.
-Dock10 offers a number of services, but its two most notable is post production and The Studios.
+dock10 is a television facility owner and media services company, located within MediaCityUK, Salford. dock10 offers a number of services, but its two most notable is Television Studios and post production.

+Red Bee Media

+Red Bee has offices, playout and managed media facilities at their MediaCityUK location.